 Asset disposal is the removal of a long-term asset from the company’s accounting records.
-It is an important concept because it primarily relates to the company’s capital assets that are essential to successful business operations.
-Moreover, the proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.
+It is an important concept because capital assets are essential to successful business operations.
+Moreover, proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.

 The asset disposal may be a result of several events: